The Master and Margarita: Contemporary Russians

 A young, aspiring poet.
 His pen name, Bezdomny (Иван Бездомный), means "homeless".
 Initially a willing tool of the MASSOLIT apparatus, he is transformed by the events of the novel.
 After witnessing the unfolding of Woland's prediction—Berlioz's death—he embarks on a wild chase around Moscow in search of Woland and his entourage.
-However, Ivan leads himself to a communal apartment and later to the Moscow River, where he engages in a symbolic self-baptism.
+However, Ivan leads himself to a communal apartment and later to the Moskva River, where he engages in a symbolic self-baptism.
 Unable to rationalize the events he has witnessed, his psychological distress mounts and his behavior becomes increasingly erratic.
-His seemingly irrational claims about Woland lead him to be taken to Doctor Stravinsky’s psychiatric clinic, where he is diagnosed with schizophrenia and meets the Master.
+His seemingly irrational claims about Woland lead him to be taken to Dr Stravinsky’s psychiatric clinic, where he is diagnosed with schizophrenia and meets the Master.
 He eventually decides to stop writing poetry and comes to terms with the tragedy.
 Before settling on Bezdomny, Bulgakov tried many other names in earlier versions of the novel, including Bezrodny ("the lonely"), Besprizorny ("the stray kid"), Bezbrezhny ("the boundless") and many others.
-Proletarian writers often used similar pseudonyms; a notable example is Maxim Gorky ("the bitter").
+Proletarian writers often used similar pseudonyms; notable examples are Maxim Gorky ("the bitter") and Demyan Bedny ("the poor").